 The Blind Willie McTell Blues Festival is held in a field one mile north of Interstate 20 at Thomson, Ga., Exit 172.
 (It’s about two hours east of Atlanta.)

 Odds of Encountering Children: Children age 12 and under are allowed to attend for free, but we didn’t see many of them.
-Perhaps because there is a separate play area available for children that effectively distracts/corrals them.
+Among the hundreds of festival goers, we counted only 6 children.

 -Photos © HSP Media LLC

 Featured products, services and/or travel arrangements may have been complimentary in part or in full; this affords the research opportunity but does not sway opinion.
 Thanks to Thomson-McDuffie Co.
 GA CVB for hosting my experience.